InDiD: Instant Disorder Detection via Representation Learning: Related work

 However, the power of classic CPD methods is limited by their inability to \emph{learn} representations of complex data.
 The development of deep learning methods allows researchers to consider representation-learning models for CPD tasks via neural networks.
 A straightforward approach~\cite{hushchyn2020online} uses a similar idea as in CPD based on the probability density ratio but compares representations from neural networks.
 Another paper adopts deep Q learning to decide on change points~\cite{ma2021deep}.

-More formal representation learning aims at learning data embeddings by taking into account the particularities of a task.
+More formal representation learning aims at obtaining data embeddings by considering the particularities of a task.
 In relation to sequential data, this task is challenging, as we should take into account the context, but it seems to be the only way to get high-performing models~\cite{ionescu2019object}.
-The trainable Kernel CPD (KL-CPD) presented in the paper~\cite{chang2018kernel} uses Maximum Mean Discrepancy (MMD)~\cite{li2015m} for CPD but learns kernels parameters based on historical data similar to the GAN approach~\cite{goodfellow2014generative}.
+The trainable Kernel CPD (KL-CPD) presented in the paper~\cite{chang2018kernel} uses Maximum Mean Discrepancy (MMD)~\cite{li2015m} for CPD but learns kernels' parameters based on historical data similar to the GAN approach~\cite{goodfellow2014generative}.
 The research ~\cite{deldari2021tscp2} shows that we can apply CPD in low-dimensional space obtained via learning universal representations that close similar objects and divide dissimilar ones.
 In particular, authors use an analogue of contrastive predictive coding ~\cite{oord2018representation} from a self-supervised area and estimate CP via cosine distance between obtained embeddings.
-It’s important to note that both approaches need to estimate the similarity between two subsequences (so-called history and future), while inference in the online regime, the delay detection depends on the window size.
+It is important to note that both approaches need to estimate the similarity between two subsequences (so-called history and future), while inference in the online regime, the detection delay depends on the window size.

 Unfortunately, the authors validate their approaches only via tabular multivariate time series data, avoiding video or image sequences datasets.
-The only exception is ~\cite{hushchyn2020online} where the authors use sequences based on MNIST with 64 features per time.
+The only exception is ~\cite{hushchyn2020online}, where the authors use sequences based on MNIST with 64 features per time.